-Dr. O’Brien says, everyone has a low risk — roughly 7 percent — for developing appendicitis during their life.
+Dr. O’Brien says, everyone has a low risk — roughly 7% — for developing appendicitis during their life.
 However, it’s most common in adults, ages 18 to 25, and in children, ages 10 to 19.
 In fact, it’s the most frequent reason for emergency surgery in kids.

 Appendicitis isn’t hereditary, and you can’t pass it to others.
 But there’s nothing you or your doctor can do to prevent it or reduce your risk of getting it, he says.